There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Su Massaiu (Turri)

 This is one of my favorite agriturismo in Sardinia.
 I have stayed there recently and only have good things to say about it.
-First of all, it is beautifully immersed in the Campidano countryside, an easy drive from Su Nuraxi, the most famous archeological site in Sardinia.
+First of all, it is beautifully immersed in the Campidano countryside, an easy drive from Su Nuraxi of Barumini, the most famous archeological site in Sardinia.

-It is an incredibly peaceful place where you are guaranteed quality sleep, and even better food.
+It is an incredibly peaceful place where you will be able to rest.
+They serve delicious food.
 Breakfast is all about local and seasonal ingredients – yogurt is locally sourced from a very small dairy factory nearby!
 And the traditional meals on offer are a real feast and a celebration of traditional Sardinian cuisine.

-There is a pool to splash on the hottest days and plenty of space for children to run around safely.
+Rooms are plain but very spacious and comfortable.
+There is Wi-Fi on site but due to the remoteness of the area it doesn’t work everywhere.
+There also is a pool to splash on the hottest days and plenty of space for children to run around safely.

 La Quercia (Arbus)